 EU member states

 There are 27 member countries of the EU and each has their own process for obtaining a residency card.
-Should you have any questions regarding how to move to an EU member state before the upcoming transition end date or reside in an EU member state and want to obtain a document to prove your residency and secure your future, please do not hesitate to contact Dhruti Thakrar or any member of the Immigration team.
+Should you have any questions regarding how to move to an EU member state before the upcoming transition end date or reside in an EU member state and want to obtain a document to prove your residency and secure your future, please do not hesitate to contact any member of the Immigration team.

 If you aren’t receiving our legal updates directly to your mailbox, please sign up now